TEXTPOWER/TextKey-SOAPLibrary-php/README.md

 We have included a folder called `apitests` in this repository with sample code for all current API calls.

-We have also included sampe xml files to display what the incoming SOAP payloads should look like.
+We have also included sample xml files to display what the incoming SOAP payloads should look like.
 You can test these out using CURL on the command line.

 For example:

 ```
 curl -H "Content-Type: text/xml; charset=utf-8" -H "SOAPAction:" -d @doesRegistrationUserIdExist.xml -X POST https://secure.textkey.com/ws/textkey.asmx